 You may also hear the penalty referred to as a fine, individual responsibility payment, or individual mandate.

-The penalty for not having insurance was low in 2014, but it goes up every year.
-In 2015 it's the greater of:
+The penalty for not having insurance was low in 2014, but it's increasing every year.
+In 2015, it's the greater of:

 Protecting your financial future

 Keep in mind, even if you pay the penalty, you still don't have any health coverage.
 You're still responsible for 100 percent of the cost of your medical care.
 If you suffered a serious accident or developed a serious illness, your costs could be far greater than the cost of buying health coverage.